bahamas10/hue-cli/README.md

 before we instruct light 2 to change, nor wait for light 2 to finish before we instruct light 3 to change, and so on.

-Shorthand hex is also cool
+Shorthand hex is also supported

     $ hue lights 3,4 0f0
     light 3 success